Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 The tool modifies the [Model definition JSON file](model_definition_json_file.html) to add the specified property to the specified model.
 It also modifies the [*OpenAPI (Swagger 2.0) specification*](http://swagger.io/specification/) YAML file that describes and documents the REST APIs; for example, `definitions/appname.yaml`.

+---

+## Refresh generator

+**Important:** Before running this generator, you must create a Swift Server Generator application by using the [Application generator](#application-generator).
+Then you must run the command from the root directory of the application.

+**Synopsis**

+Regenerates your Swift Server Generator application.

+    yo swiftserver:refresh

+**Options**

+    -h, --help

+Print the generator's options and usage.

+**Output**

+The tool regenerates your Swift Server Generator application; the files which are updated vary according to the capabilities of your application.
+The following application files will not be updated:

+-		config.json
+-		main.swift
+-		Package.swift

+---

+## Build generator

+**Important:** Before running this generator, you must create a Swift Server Generator application by using the [Application generator](#application-generator).
+Then you must run the command from the root directory of the application.

+**Synopsis**

+Builds the Swift Server Generator application.

+    yo swiftserver:build

+**Options**

+    -h, --help

+Print the generator's options and usage.

+**Output**

+The tool uses `swift build` to rebuild your Swift Server Generator application.

 [info]: ../../../assets/info-blue.png
 [tip]: ../../../assets/lightbulb-yellow.png